ownaginatious/fbchat-archive-parser/README.rst

 Why do some names appear as <some number>@facebook.com?
 -------------------------------------------------------

 Facebook seems to randomly swap names for IDs.
-It has recently gotten worse.
-The parser can resolve the names via Facebook with the ``--resolve`` flag.
+As of late, this seems to be much less of an issue.
+Nevertheless, if you are experiencing this issue, the parser can resolve the names via Facebook with the ``--resolve`` flag.
 Keep in mind, this is a beta feature and may not work perfectly.

 .. code:: text